Big Cartel vs. Etsy – A Detailed Comparison

 The best way to start a blog on Big Cartel is by adding DropInBlog to your store.
 The process is seriously easy, and it should take you no more than three minutes.
 We have a comprehensive tutorial on how to add DropInBlog to Big Cartel here.

-For Etsy, the best way to add a blog is to use their own product Patterns because it’s currently the only way to add a blog to your Etsy store.
+For Etsy, the best way to add a blog is to use their own product Pattern because it’s currently the only way to add a blog to your Etsy store.
 While not comparable with other e-commerce platforms, Pattern’s offerings are quite impressive.
 However, the transaction fees are quite high – higher than Shopify’s fees.

 Big Cartel and Etsy are great at what they do, which is why they have large user bases.
 But if you’re looking for something a little bit different that can still accommodate your small business, there are plenty of great business software solutions that you can use for both selling and blogging.